Vinhnub/Warships-v2.0/README.md

 ===========================        Gameplay        ===========================

-In Warship, each player commands a hidden fleet arranged on a grid-based map.
+In Warship, each player commands a hidden fleet arranged on a grid map.

-Your mission is to use strategy and deduction to locate and destroy all of your opponent’s ships.
+Your task is to use strategy and deduction to locate and destroy all of your opponent's ships.

 The game is played in turns:

-  On each turn, you choose a coordinate to attack.
+Each turn, you choose a coordinate to attack.

-  The radar assists by scanning nearby waters, providing hint signals if it detects traces of enemy ships.
+If it hits an opponent's ship, the bullet will turn orange and you can attack again on the next turn; if it misses, the turn passes to the opponent.

-  If you score a hit, you may attack again on your next turn; if you miss, the turn passes to your opponent.
+If it hits an opponent's radar, the bullet will turn blue and you will have more radar to use.

-The UDP server processes all actions in real time — from sending attack coordinates, updating the map state, to transmitting radar signals.
-This ensures smooth, uninterrupted matches whether playing over a LAN or the internet.
+When using the radar, it scans a 9x9 area and returns the number of ship tiles in that area.

-Victory goes to the player who destroys the opponent’s entire fleet first.
-Each match is a tense battle of wits where every decision can change the tide of war.
+Victory goes to the player who destroys the entire opponent's fleet first.
+Each match is a tense battle of wits, where every decision can change the outcome of the battle.

 ===========================     Game run guide    ===========================